raisercostin/dockerutils/readme.md

 # Docker utils

-This is a set of utilities focused on the main scenarios when developing with docker:
+This is a set of utilities focused on the main scenarios when developing with docker.

+# How to use
+- edit `project.sh` with namve, version, ports
+- execute `source dockutils.sh` to activates the commands.
-- start (and build image, create container, start container, log everything alongside) `dd-start-logs`
+- `dd-start-logs` - start (and build image, create container, start container, log everything alongside)

-- remove image (and stop container, destroy container, remove image to recreate it from scratch) `dd-image-remove`
+- `dd-image-remove` - remove image (and stop container, destroy container, remove image to recreate it from scratch)

+# More about commands
 - there is a set of dependencies between them
   ![](dependencies.png)
 - info